istio/istio.io/content/docs/setup/kubernetes/install/multicluster/gateways/index.md

 Follow this guide to install an Istio
 [multicluster service mesh](/docs/concepts/multicluster-deployments/#multicluster-service-mesh)
-with locally deployed Istio control planes in every cluster and using gateways to connect services across clusters.
+with individually deployed Istio control planes in every cluster and using gateways to connect services across clusters.

 Instead of using a shared Istio control plane to manage the mesh,